squeeton/the-dim/~Sessions/2025-07-02 Session Note.md

 a forearm length tube carved from bone

-he said the rune chest is ordaning runes and they feel bad and have the vibes of screaming faces [[Sifter Jan]] sent people to harmire and she corroborated our story. we went to the [[Undercroft]] and saw some curse bags. turned in the chest to [[Waurgrim]] he promised to teach us. he told us our kua toa gems were inert and now just jewels.
+he said the rune chest is ordaning runes and they feel bad and have the vibes of screaming faces

-tattoos make people uncomfortable as well as writing those devoted to the old gods made their followers mark their body, [[Waurgrim]]gave eachof us a book for when we finished learning to read.